citp/privacy-policy-historical/n/na/nat/nationaltheatre.org.uk.md

-> *The following text is extracted and transformed from the nationaltheatre.org.uk privacy policy that was archived on 2010-01-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100108064339id_/http%3A//www.nationaltheatre.org.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nationaltheatre.org.uk privacy policy that was archived on 2010-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101228110835id_/http%3A//www.nationaltheatre.org.uk/privacy) for the most accurate reproduction.*

-# National Theatre : Website Help : Privacy
+# Privacy - Website Help - National Theatre

-## Privacy

-The National Theatre - Privacy Policy

 ### **1\.
 Privacy commitment**